anxielray/Rubik_cube/Docs/README.md

 - _We will try to achieve a cross, for the color?
 Thats all up to you!_
 - _Start by any algorithm for the search of the mid-cubit faces that match the color you just picked._
 - _Next we let's make sure  we have a cross, if you happend to have formed a corner as well, that doesn't really matter._
-- _Once we have all 4 cardinal cubits in place, we want to confirm their alignment to their prescedent `face-rulers`{The center cubits of the faces, the mid-cubits fall in, apart from your selected faces}_
+- _Once we have all 4 cardinal cubits in place, we want to confirm their alignment to their prescedent `face-rulers`{The center cubits of the faces, the mid-cubits fall in, apart from your selected faces} and match them!_
-- _Match them!_
-- _After that, check for the corner cubit that fits in a specific corner, and place it right under its correct position`(in the opposite face)`.
+- _After that, check for the corner cubit that fits in a specific corner, and place it right under its correct position `(in the opposite face)`.
 After that, perform a series of the commands {U, R', U' R}.
 Do this until the corner cubit is aligned perfectly.
 Do the same for all the other corner cubuits_
 - _If you are keen!
-The bottom layer should be solved!_
+The bottom layer should be already solved by now!_
-- _Congratulations, you mastered the algorithm to solve any face in the cube independently_
+- _Congratulations! you mastered the algorithm to solve any face in the cube independently!_

+---

+### _Middle Layer_

+- _Now let us handle the middle layer_